-Due to the very interactive nature of this program and given the educational environment our docent aims to evoke, we adhere to a very strict maximum of 6 participants.
-Groups larger than 6 will need to book two separate walks that can run concurrently with different docents.
+Due to the very interactive nature of this program and given the educational environment our guide aims to evoke, we adhere to a very strict maximum of 6 participants.
+Groups larger than 6 will need to book two separate walks that can run concurrently with different guides.

 Skip-the-Line Colosseum Tickets